Home - Book Preview

 “Don’t worry, Dad.
 I won’t.”

-“Let’s talk about how to save the money you’ll be earning.”
+“Let’s talk about how to save the money you’ll earn.”

-Early the next morning, Jeff sucked in deep breaths while sweat poured off of him as he ran a third lap around the Thompkins track.
-Blood pounded in his ears; he felt a pretty sizable stitch in his side.
+Early the following day, Jeff sucked in deep breaths while sweat poured off of him as he ran a third lap around the Thompkins track.
+Blood pounded in his ears, and he felt a pretty sizable stitch in his side.

-Despite Tim O’Mara’s warning not to be frustrated when he first started the program, he found himself frustrated that he might not make one mile, let alone the two miles he hoped for; but he was pushing himself harder than he normally did.
+Despite Tim O’Mara’s warning not to be frustrated when he first started the program, he found himself frustrated that he might not make one mile, let alone the two miles he’d hoped for.
+Still, he was pushing himself harder than he usually did.

-Tim O’Mara also warned him that running was much different than cycling.
-Jeff hadn’t been prepared for how different it would be.
+Tim O’Mara also warned him that running was much different from cycling.
+Jeff had not been prepared for how different it would be.

-Remembering Tim O’Mara’s words Jeff kept at it, running when he could and walking when he couldn’t.
-Determined, Jeff willed himself to put one foot in front of the other.
-He ran most of the distance, walked some, and finished the two miles he challenged himself to do.
+Remembering Tim O’Mara’s words, Jeff kept at it, running when he could and walking when he couldn’t.
+Determined, Jeff willed himself to put one foot before the other.
+He ran most of the distance, walked some, and finished the two miles he’d challenged himself to do.

 The world record for the outdoor mile would survive another day.